farmse988/Poly4AT/README.md

 ## Language

-The user interface (UI) of Shiny is in German, while the documentation and examples are in English.
+The user interface (UI) of Poly4AT is in German, while the documentation and examples are in English.
 This ensures a user-friendly experience for German-speaking users and at the same time comprehensive information for international users.